zeusmedina/cs-wikipedia-philosophy-lab-codeU/README.md

 1. As you traverse the tree, the two kinds of `Node` you will need to deal with are `TextNode` and `Element`.
 If you find an `Element`, you will probably have to typecast it to access the tag and other information.

 2. When you find an `Element` that contains a link, you can check whether it is in italics by following parent links up the tree.
-If one of there is an `i` or `em` tag in the parent chain, the link is in italics.
+If there is an `i` or `em` tag in the parent chain, the link is in italics.

-3. To check whether a link it in parentheses, you will have to scan through the text as you traverse the tree and keep track of opening and closing parentheses (ideally your solution should be able to handle nested parentheses (like this)).
+3. To check whether a link is in parentheses, you will have to scan through the text as you traverse the tree and keep track of opening and closing parentheses (ideally your solution should be able to handle nested parentheses (like this)).

 4. If you start from [the Java page](https://en.wikipedia.org/wiki/Java_(programming_language)), you should get to [Philosophy](https://en.wikipedia.org/wiki/Philosophy) after following seven links (unless something has changed since we ran the code).